LPIX-11/SamaneCLI/README.md

             - project name
             * database connection type

-    NB: The use of the -p flag will allow to write directly the project name, and the use of multiple flags is possible

-#### In Sight
-    Files generation through the CLI
+    + Controller, Model or Entity generation
         - sm generate --model <model_name>
-            - Will generate a model class
+            - generates a model class

         - sm generate --entity <entity_name>
-            - will generate an entity
+            - generates an entity

         - sm generate --controller <controller_name>
-            - Will generate a controller class
+            - generates a controller class

         - sm generate <name> -m -c -e
-            - Will generate a model, controller and entity
+            - generates a model, controller and entity

         - sm generate <name> -m -e
-            - Will generate a model and an entity
+            - generates a model and an entity

+    NB: The use of the -p flag will allow to write directly the project name, and the use of multiple flags is possible

+#### In Sight
+    Improve the sm generate command
+        - write more ergonomic code
+        - allow to add attributes when creating the entity
+        - create a model by exporting the entity
+        - create a entity by exporting the model

 ##### Author
     + Mohamed Johnson